konveyor/enhancements/enhancements/crane-2.0/image-sync/README.md

 ### Crane `skopeo-sync-gen` subcommand

-Introduce a new subcommand to crane, `skopeo-sync-gen`, that will look for and evaulate all `export`ed ImageStreams to determine if they images (and the image's tags) should be migrated.
+Introduce a new subcommand to crane, `skopeo-sync-gen`, that will look for and evaulate all `export`ed ImageStreams to determine if their images (and the image's tags) should be migrated.
 If an image is internally or externally built (ie. is not mirrored from another registry like quay|docker), then it will be staged.